Vivonet/Gravity/README.md

 Gravity is inspired on the surface by WPF, but is a much simplified take on it.
 You design your layout as a tree: everything has its place in the hierarchy, so you don't need to worry about binding things together, and the resultant interface is generated deterministically with all of the proper layout constraints in place, so you get all the benefits of Auto Layout without the burden of having to touch it yourself.
 (Although you *can* touch it if you want to.
 It's all still there and easy to get to.
 Gravity isn't a black box—er… hole?)

 Gravity is really a layout engine for programmers who prefer the precision and control of a code file over loosey goosey mousework.
 Unlike Interface Builder, which presents you with a visualization of your software and requires you to build and tweak that interface graphically, Gravity lets you build and tweak your interface *textually*, just like editing source code.
-It's mathematically precise and has far fewer points of potential failure than Auto Layout.
+It is mathematically precise and because it manages all of the layout constraints for you, has far fewer points of potential failure than traditional Auto Layout.
 Gravity aims to be a solid mathematical foundation for your app's interface.

-Gravity is more than just a layout language.
-Gravity is a metaphor.
-For the way we picture and convey the information we want to display to our users.
-It is minimalism and efficiency.

-Calling Gravity an "engine" may be a bit of a stretch.
+Calling Gravity a "layout engine" is a bit of a stretch.
 Auto Layout is still the true engine powering Gravity.
 Gravity just gives you a much simpler way to specify your interface, and Auto Layout takes care of the heavy lifting behind the scenes.
-It's really just an interpretive layer that converts an XML document into a fully-constructed interface.
 Gravity is the curtain that hides the great and powerful Oz.

 Coming soon.

 ##The Philosophy
 Constructing an interface is a way of communicating.
 It is a way for the developer of an application to communicate relevant contextual information to the user.
 It shouldn't be something that is hard or takes painstaking work.
 It should be as natural as language: as thoughts arranged in such a way as to be understood.

-Apple seems to treat interface development as a finely tuned work of art.
-A masterpiece of balancing cards.
-And while there's nothing wrong with a perfected UI, the order of magnitude longer time it takes to develop could easily be argued away in a great many cases.
+Gravity takes much of the *work* out of creating a layout, and makes it much more naturally expressible.

 ##The Basics
 Gravity is, at its heart, an XML representation of a native layout.
 Its elements are classes and its attributes are generally properties on those classes.
 Some attributes like `gravity`, `color`, `width`, `height`, etc. have special meaning and don't correspond directly to native properties.
 Gravity aims to keep syntax simple and thus employs many special helper handlers for attributes when mapping directly to properties doesn't work.
 For example, UIButton does not have a native "label" property, yet in Gravity you can say `<UIButton title="Press Me"/>`.
 This is because UIButton.title is implemented internally as UIButton.setTitle(_, forState:).